skjdghsdjgsdj/noisy-gif-player/README.md

 * If the board is off (sleeping), it will wake up and start playing a GIF.
 * If a GIF is already playing, it will reset the board and play a GIF.
-* It will enter USB mode to load files without the need to access the microSD card physically (see below).
+* Only when D2 is being held down, it will enter USB mode to load files without the need to access the microSD card physically (see below).

 The battery should last a long time, but it's not a good idea to let it discharge too deeply.
 Charge the board with a USB C cable periodically.